Kapott/til/linux/desktop_icons.md

 ### firefox.desktop : Add profile switching

-Pin your firefox desktop link somewhere, rightclick it and find it's location.
+Pin your firefox desktop link somewhere, right-click it and find it's location.
 Then edit the `firefox.desktop` file

 Right where it says `Actions=new-window;new-private-window`, add `profile-switch` to the actions, so it says `Actions=new-window;new-private-window;profile-switch`